dextroamphetamine and amphetamine (Oral route)Pronunciation

 - Hyperthyroidism (overactive thyroid) or

-- Tension, severe or—Should not be used in patients with these conditions.
+- Tension, severe—Should not be used in patients with these conditions.

 - Bipolar disorder (manic-depressive illness), or a family history of or